selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 [Neural networks by 3Blue1Brown](https://www.3blue1brown.com/topics/neural-networks)

 Congratulations for completing this tutorial/lesson/blog however you see it.
 It is by nature of human curosity that you must have a few questions now.
-Feel free to create issues in github for those questions, and I will add any questions that I feel most beginners would have here in an FAQ section.
+Feel free to create issues in github for those questions, and I will add any questions that I feel most beginners would have here.

 Cheers,
 Pramod